tsanket8329/DSA-Practise/README.md

 Prefix array stores the maximum value from the left side.
 Suffix array stores the minimum value from the right side.
 The algorithm compares prefix and suffix values efficiently.
+Result values are stored in a separate result array.
+The solution works in linear time complexity O(n).
+The program is optimized for efficient array traversal operations.
+The final output returns an integer array with computed maximum values.